bea-bijanne/US-Vehicle-Metrics/README.md

 # US-Vehicle-Metrics
 This project develops an interactive web application for analyzing and visualizing **US vehicle data** using **Python** and **Streamlit**.
-The application provides **dynamic insights into vehicle pricing trends, mileage impact, and technical attributes** through interactive charts and filters.
+The application provides **dynamic insights into vehicle pricing trends, mileage impact, fuel type, and technical attributes** through interactive charts and filters.

 ## Key features include:
 - Price distribution visualization - Understand market pricing trends and anomalies